 At the time of course Lenin and his supporters were still calling themselves social democrats but were also learning to disavow the term.
 European parties of the Second International had earlier betrayed the decision of the Basle Congress of 1912 which pledged to oppose plans for imperialist war.
 Lenin and his party were among those that remained true to the decisions.
 It was ultimately decided that:

-We must call ourselves the Communist Party—just as Marx and Engels called themselves
+We must call ourselves the Communist Party—just as Marx and Engels called themselvesand further he adds:

 ... the name of our Party (Social-Democrats) is also scientifically incorrect.
 Democracy is a form of state, whereas we Marxists are opposed to every kind of state. - see Lenin, What Should be the Name of Our Party etc